smartyshaman/anantshiva.github.io/_posts/2027-03-28-singapore-politics-socrates.md

 Not because I don’t care about society or how decisions get made.
 But because I care more about other things.

 I’ve always liked the way Socrates thought about civic responsibility.
-He believed that making decisions about governance isn’t just a right—it’s something that requires thought, reflection, and discipline.
+He believed that making decisions about governance isn’t just a right - it’s something that requires thought, reflection, and discipline.
 He compared it to steering a ship.
 You wouldn’t hand the wheel to someone who’s never learned how to navigate.

 That metaphor makes sense to me, especially when I look at how people talk about politics today.
 It often feels less like steering a ship and more like shouting at each other over who gets to sit at the wheel.